2026-07-07

 The Hidden Risk of DIY AI Translation

-When you use AI tools independently with public models, you can often lose control over brand tone and terminology.
-And once inconsistencies reach different markets, they're costly to undo.
+When teams use public AI models independently, they often lose control over brand tone and terminology.
+Once inconsistencies reach different markets, they're costly to undo.

-For example, if a regional marketing team quickly translates campaign slogans with a public AI tool, the system might ignore approved terminology or miss cultural nuances.
-The result could be conflicting taglines or even unintentional mistranslations that damage the brand’s image.
-With no shared glossary or multilingual brand guidelines, it becomes impossible to ensure that every market communicates in the same voice or complies with corporate standards.
+Say a regional team translates campaign slogans with a public tool.
+The system ignores approved terminology or misses cultural nuance.
+You get conflicting taglines, or mistranslations that hurt the brand.
+With no shared glossary or brand guidelines, no two markets speak in the same voice.

-These inconsistencies are more than stylistic; they create governance and compliance risks.
-Each time a team member uses a public tool, there's a risk of exposing confidential data or errors that break internal content guidelines.
-That’s why enterprise translation requires more than just speed.
-It demands systems that embed expertise-connecting tools with additional improvements like human review, quality metrics, and centralized governance.
+These inconsistencies aren't only stylistic.
+They create governance and compliance risks.
+Each time someone uses a public tool, confidential data can leak, or errors can break internal guidelines.
+Enterprise translation needs more than speed.
+It needs systems that embed expertise: human review, quality metrics, and centralized governance.
+For the security questions to put to any vendor, see our checklist on AI translation security and data privacy.

 Leena Peltomaa